bkoshik/Sunny/README.md

 # Sunny
-Sunny is a weather fetching CLI based on @loefey/thundery and @liveslol/rainy
+Sunny is a weather fetching CLI based on @loefey /thundery and @liveslol /rainy